awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-capacityprovider-autoscalinggroupprovider.md

 # AWS::ECS::CapacityProvider AutoScalingGroupProvider<a name="aws-properties-ecs-capacityprovider-autoscalinggroupprovider"></a>

 The `AutoScalingGroupProvider` property specifies the details of the Auto Scaling group for the capacity provider\.
-The Auto Scaling group

 ## Syntax<a name="aws-properties-ecs-capacityprovider-autoscalinggroupprovider-syntax"></a>